 Working With a Wrongful Death Attorney

-You should not talk to any insurance company other than to notify them that an accident took place, the location of the accident, and whether your loved one is suffering from injuries or was killed in the accident.
+You should not talk to any insurance company other than to notify them that an accident took place, the location of the accident and whether your loved one is suffering from injuries or was killed in the accident.
 Always refer insurance companies to your attorney.
-You may unknowingly say something to the representative that could be used against you in determining fault or whether the defendant’s actions or inactions were gross negligence or intentional misconduct.
+You may unknowingly say something to the representative that could be used against you in determining fault, whether the defendant’s actions or inactions were gross negligence or intentional misconduct or not.

 Tampa Wrongful Death Lawyer Answers Your Questions

-After suffering the loss of a family member, individuals need an advocate that has their best interests at heart.
+After suffering the loss of a family member, individuals deserve an advocate that has their best interests at heart.
 Experienced Tampa wrongful death attorneys regularly fight for the rights of injured victims to seek the compensation they are entitled to.
 Attorneys with knowledge of the law and compassion for those experiencing family tragedy can make navigating the wrongful death claims process as painless as possible.
 Our team seeks to do this for our clients.